hyq123999/imlb-2016/tuesday.rst

 Concentrated Liquid Electrolytes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- At ≈1M concentration, electrolytes have the highest ionic conductivity,
+- At about 1M concentration, electrolytes have the highest ionic conductivity,
   but require ethylene carbonate (EC)

-- At ≈3M concentration, lower ionic conductivity,
+- At about 3M concentration, lower ionic conductivity,
   but no need for EC or |LiPF6|

 - Good oxidation stability